ABOUT JANET CHEATHAM BELL

 In 1995 the Chicago Tribune featured Bell in an article, "Harnessing the Power of a Well-Crafted Phrase."
 Chicago's Black Book Fair selected The Soul of Success as Best Nonfiction Book in 1999, and New City, Chicago’s news and arts weekly, twice named Bell to “The Lit 50: Chicago’s Book World, Who Really Counts.”

 Bell moved to Bloomington, Indiana in 2002 to research and write her memoir, The Time and Place That Gave Me Life.
 That memoir was published by Indiana University Press in 2007.
-Writing Mixed Marriage, the second part of her memoir, Mixed Marriage, published in 2018, was interrupted by her revision of Victory of the Spirit, published in June 2011, at which point she revived Sabayt Publications.
+Writing the second part of her memoir, Mixed Marriage, published in 2018, was interrupted by her revision of Victory of the Spirit, published in June 2011, at which point she revived Sabayt Publications.
 That led her to pull together several of her essays written over a period of years.
 Her second collection of essays, Not All Poor People Are Black and other things we need to think more about, was published in 2015.
 Bell resides in the San Francisco Bay Area.

 Click on MY BOOKS above to purchase and obtain more information about these titles.